lovepigeons/Entity4j/README.md

 ## Fluent Mappings

 Entity4j supports fluent mappings like below, first you must extend ``DbContext``.
-The first argument is the name of the field, the second argument is column name.
+The first argument is the name of the field, the second argument is column name, or else you can add complexity.

+Fluent mappings will always take priority over annotations, if both are mapped.

 An example is below.